Problem · Trie

 Output

-Return an indented string representation of the tree:
+Return an indented string representation of the tree as an array of lines (no trailing newline characters):

 Notes / Edge cases

-Single user / single action ⇒ single node.
+• Single user / single action ⇒ single line with no prefix.

 Example